SaraBaradaran/Prosecutor/README.md

 The `Dockerfile` is intended for users who wish to rerun the complete fault localization experiments from scratch on Defects4J benchmarks.

-The artifact can be built and executed in two ways:

-1. **Docker (Recommended)** – provides a fully configured environment with all required dependencies.
-2. **Manual installation** – installs all dependencies directly on the host machine.

-> **Important**
->
-> When performing a manual installation, you must update the base directory used throughout the project.
-Specifically, modify the base path defined in the source files and helper scripts so that it matches the directory where the artifact is installed.
-Failure to do so will result in incorrect file paths during execution.

 ---

 ## Running with Docker (Recommended)